bunigost/ConfigEdit/README.md

 - D-Pad Left/Right : scroll faster
 - A : Open directory or file
 - B : Close directory
-- Start : Close ConfigEdit
+- Start : Close ConfEdit

 Text Editor :
 - D-Pad : move the cursor
 - Use the touch keyboard to insert or delete characters
-- Start : save the file
+- A : save the file
 - B : close file without saving